 ORS Chapter 295 provides the statutory authority for the Public Funds Collateralization Program (PFCP).
 The Treasury uses an internally developed web application to administer the PFCP and facilitate depository, custodian, and public official compliance with ORS Chapter 295.
 Under the PFCP, depositories are required to report quarterly to Treasury, providing quarter-end public fund balances in excess of Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) limits.
 Depositories are also required to report their net worth and capitalization information.
 The FDIC or NCUA assigns each bank or credit union a capitalization category quarterly: well capitalized, adequately capitalized, or undercapitalized.
-Based on this information, the depositories is calculated for the next quarter.
+Based on this information, the depository's minimum collateral required to be pledged with the custodian and the maximum liability in the pool of all depositories is calculated for the next quarter.
 The maximum liability is reported to the depository, Treasury, and the custodian.